hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 Open another terminal to run the client script and send the inference request.

-Using the LXPLUS-GPU, we need to make sure to use the same machine as the one with the Server to avoid the need to deal with authentication.
+Using the LXPLUS-GPU, we need to make sure to use the same machine as the one with the server to avoid the need to deal with authentication.
 ```bash
 # Longin to same LXPLUS-GPU
 # You need to replace the XXX with the same node number as the server above.